Moving Average Indicator

 If the signal of one of the indicators is lagging and they are not synchronised, it’s best not to open a position.

 Moving Average is a universal indicator that is used for chart analysis in all financial markets.
 The technical analysis specialists use moving averages to trade not only Forex currency pairs; they also use them with CFDs trading, commodities futures and even in bitcoin trading.

 Basic MA trading strategies will help you gain experience and master your skills.
 Apart from that, you will have to learn more about other indicators and try to use them to make your trading more effective.
 However, the only way to get truly substantial profits is to develop your own strategy based on your trading experience.

-The strategies described in this article are available on the AvaTrade’s platform.
+The strategies described in this article are available on the AvaTrade’s trading platform.
 You can test them without any risks as each new trader gets a free demo account that they can use for 21 days.

 Trading in the financial markets is associated with high investment risks.
 To level them out, it is necessary to follow the money management rules and set the stop loss.
 Traders make all the decisions in the Forex market at their own risk.